 - Apply for a license.

-1. Complete a 150-semester hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level coursework in accounting.

 - Financial accounting and reporting for business organizations